 Below is a ranked list of the most beautiful Christian college campuses in the United States.
 Because beauty is subjective, we’ve included a wide range of campus types, from urban jewels to small campuses nestled into the remote woods.
 Despite their many differences, each campus on this list also happens to be a highly respected Christian institution.

-Student Enjoyment (40%): While most of the features described in this article can be appreciated visually by both students and visitors, those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.
+Student Enjoyment (40%): Most of the features described in this article can be appreciated visually by both students and visitors.
+But those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.

 Number of Notable Features (10%): Campuses with more than one significant or celebrated building or feature were ranked higher than those with a single notable feature.

-Other (10%): Those campuses with other notable characteristics, such as historical significance or environmental friendliness, were also considered.
+Other (10%): Those campuses with other notable characteristics, such as historical significance, were also considered.

 Raleigh, North Carolina